Héraldique

 «Armorial bearings are made up of two elements, charges and tinctures, which are placed on a shield whose contour lines can take various shapes. […] if this object is a banner, the trappings of a horse or a piece of clothing, its border may also form the border of the arms. […] They obey a small number of binding rules of composition. ([…] Blazon arranges its six tinctures in two main groups – metals and colours.
 (There is also a third group, furs: Ermine and Vair.)
 It places Argent and Or in the first, Gules (red), Sable (black), Azure (blue) and Vert (green) in the second.
 The basic rule is that a color may not be placed on a color or a metal on a metal».¹

-For this, obviously, we need another lesson (or perhaps many others)!
+Obviously, we need another lesson (or perhaps many others) for that!

 ¹Pastoureau, M. (1997), Heraldry: its Origins and Meaning, London: Thames & Hudson, pp 44-46.